 Point-of-care risk assessment

-Hand washing stations (soap and water and/or alcohol-based hand rub)
+Hand hygiene (soap and water and/or alcohol-based hand rub)

 Personal protective equipment (location, use [including demonstration])